Greenwood’s Top 10 Experiences

-In summer, you can bike or hike the Trans Canada Trail, east or west depending on how far you want to travel.
+In summer, you can bike or hike The Great Trail (formerly Trans Canada Trail) east or west depending on how far you want to travel.
 It’s a mostly uphill climb from Greenwood to Eholt, a once booming railway town, now long returned to the land.
 Ride or hike west toward Midway and you’ll pass the giant, black slagheaps and the remains of the smelter before encountering mostly flat terrain, hugging the Crowsnest Highway much of the way.
 Your reward for riding or hiking past Midway is a refreshing dip in any of the Kettle River swimming holes, and a serene campsite to rest up for the night at the Kettle River Recreation Area.

 Winter is a great time to get outdoors and explore the wonder of Boundary Country.
-From skiing the mountains to cross-country skiing at Marshall Lakes Ski Trails and the Trans Canada Trail.
-In winter, take to the slopes at Phoenix Mountain, between Greenwood and Grand Forks, You’ll never wait in a long lift line.
+From skiing the mountains to cross-country skiing at Marshall Lakes Ski Trails and The Great Trail.
+In winter, take to the slopes at Phoenix Mountain, between Greenwood and Grand Forks.
+You’ll never wait in a long lift line.
 Shush your way down wide-open runs, or tuck into shady glades on nineteen blue, black or green runs featuring a variety of terrain.
 Swap out your skis for your board, and take on the terrain park for freestylin’ fun.
 There’s also snowshoeing and cross-country skiing in and around Phoenix Mountain.

 Jewel Lake Recreation